j-e-yosemite/j-e-yosemite.github.io/details.md

 ### Curry Village Ice Skating Rink

-The [Curry Village Ice Skating Rink](http://www.yosemitepark.com/ice-skating.aspx) is another excellent way to take in the winter beauty of Yosemite.
+The [Curry Village Ice Skating Rink](http://www.yosemitepark.com/ice-skating.aspx) is another way to immerse yourself in the winter beauty of Yosemite.
+It was originally built as part of a bid to host the 1932 Olympic Winter Games in Yosemite!

 ### Yosemite Valley Floor tour

-[Valley Floor bus tours](http://www.yosemitepark.com/valley-floor-tour.aspx) are available year-round to take in the sights of Yosemite Valley.
+[Valley Floor bus tours](http://www.yosemitepark.com/valley-floor-tour.aspx) are available year-round to take in the mains sights of Yosemite Valley.

 ### Nature and history programs